StarRocks/starrocks/docs/en/table_design/Data_distribution.md

   <Tabs groupId="batch partitioning(date)">
   <TabItem value="example1" label="with the same date interval" default>

-  In the following example, the partitions created in a batch start from `2021-01-01` and ends on `2021-01-04`, with a partition increment of one day:
+  In the following example, the partitions created in a batch start from `2021-01-01` and end on `2021-01-04`, with a partition increment of one day:

     ```SQL
     CREATE TABLE site_access (